solana-based-quests/Solana-on-chain-programs-native-vs-anchor/README.md

 To write the counter program open https://beta.solpg.io/ and create a new project name it counter and choose native rust as a framework.

-Create a new file named [state.rs](http://state.rs) under src directory and add this code
+Create a new file named `state.rs` under the src directory and add this code

 ### Define state for counter Account